Gran Turismo 5: Reception

 The graphics received positive reviews with reviewers praising the lighting effects as well as interior and exterior details of premium cars, stating that Photo Mode showed off their detailed graphical design very well.
 CGMagazine claimed that the detail of the games track's combined with the weather effects add up to "some breathtaking driving experiences with sunset on the horizon and dirt being kicked up around your car, or rain drops hitting the windshield in cockpit view with uncanny realism".
 Destructoid commented positively on the lightning, weather and particle effects, stating that "watching snow blow onto and over the windshield was so lovely that it was almost distracting.
 The way a nighttime fog soaks up headlights looked impossibly realistic.
 Streetlights shine on a glossy, wet road, and later, raindrops streak by as you hit 200 mph.
 In the desert, dust kicks up in a rally race.
 High beams catch the dust, with the tops of the surrounding trees barely lit by the setting sun".
 The detail of standard cars were criticized as they lacked fully detailed cockpit views, looked like up-scaled versions taken from Gran Turismo 4 and did not keep up to the level of detail found in the premium models.
 GT5 has been criticized for frame-rate drops and screen tearing.
 The problems are most noticeable when many cars are on screen with rain or smoke visible.

 The newly included damage feature received criticism for having limited effect on car performance (however a later update added the ability to "turn on" full damage and tire/fuel depletion).
 The AI was also criticized for still making CPU-drivers brake unexpectedly and not being aware of the player's car on the track, just as in previous games in the series.
 IGN called it "the series' now trademark zombie A.I.".

 The game's sound was praised.
 Arnold Katayev, reviewer of PSX Extreme, stated that "Gran Turismo 5 actually sounds fantastic.
 Having sampled a number of cars in the game that I either own, drive frequently, or have driven numerous times before, I've verified how they all sound.
 My 350Z sounded pitch perfect as you start it up upon selecting it.
 Same goes for my 370Z, it sounds spot on.
-Even a bunch of the standard cars sounded good, and sound even better with a few exhaust mods", while TweakTown said that "some cars just sounding flat when you feel they shouldn’t, and others just sending a shiver up your spine as you hit redline".
+Even a bunch of the standard cars sounded good, and sound even better with a few exhaust mods", while TweakTown said that "some cars just sounding flat when you feel they shouldn't, and others just sending a shiver up your spine as you hit redline".
 Gamingreality awarded the sound 9/10, stating that "the sounds are clear, crisp, and distinct.
 The engine sounds are great and make you feel like the car is actually near you.
 The engine sounds on premium cars change when you make adjustments to it just like in real life".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Gran Turismo 5 for "Racing Game of the Year" and "Outstanding Achievement in Soundtrack".